The Rise of European Online Retailers and the Hidden Cost of Cheap Imports

-When it comes to sheer product range and convenience, there’s no full-fledged European alternative to Amazon.
-Its vast catalog and fast delivery network are unmatched — and importantly, it also employs hundreds of thousands across Europe.
-But for shoppers who care about product quality, sustainability, and supporting local jobs, turning to more focused European retailers can be the smarter choice.
+Amazon is unmatched in range and speed, and it employs thousands across Europe.
+But for shoppers who care about quality, safety, and supporting local jobs, turning to focused European retailers can be the smarter move.

 Zalando